TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### New Site Users

 - As a new site user, I would like to  see a userfriendly home page, so that I can easily find interesting content and sections in the Page.
-- As a new site user, I would like to Create an account where i can store my personal data so that I don't have to fill up the personal data forms each time I buy something..
+- As a new site user, I would like to Create an account where I can store my personal data so that I don't have to fill up the personal data forms each time I buy something..
 - As a new site user, I would like to see contact details so that I can find more information about the shop owners.
 - As a new site user, I would like to add items to a shopping Basket, so that I can reserve an item and continue shopping.
 - As a new site user, I would like to Delete products from my shopping basket.